Tag Archive for: los angeles startup PR

 3. Viz

-Viz.ai has recently become popular in the world of deep learning startups.
+Viz.ai is both a healthtech and an Ai company that has recently become popular in the world of deep learning startups.
 It allows medical professionals to increase the efficiency and accuracy of their diagnostics and provide a treatment plan accordingly

 through stored patient data used by the AI tool to make optimal decisions.